Locket: Robust Feature-Locking Technique for Language Models

 \subsection{Evaluation of \method Merging}

 We compare \method merging with existing merging methods in terms of their impact on utility-preservation.
-We unlock one feature and lock all remaining features (to capture the worst-case impact) by merging the corresponding adapters into the base LLM.
-We then measure the unlocked feature's refusal rate ($100 - \text{utility}$) to determine if the merging causes over-refusal on the unlocked feature.
-Figure~\ref{fig:merging} (Top) shows that \method yields significantly lower refusal rates (i.e., higher utility) than other approaches.
+We unlock one feature and lock all remaining (to capture the worst-case impact) by merging and attaching the corresponding adapters to the base LLM.
+We then measure the unlocked feature's refusal rate ($100-\text{utility}$) to determine if the merging causes over-refusal on the unlocked feature.
+Figure~\ref{fig:merging} (Top) shows that \method yields significantly lower refusal rates than the others \change{(detailed results in Appendix \ref{app:merging_techniques})}